 - Using Insert > File.
-With this method, you can optionally link the slides instead of copying (embedding) them into the presentation. - Copying and pasting. - Dragging and dropping, to copy or move slides.
+With this method, you can optionally link the slides instead of copying (embedding) them into the presentation.
+For more information on the difference between linked and embedded files, see Chapter 4 (Adding and Formatting Pictures). - Copying and pasting. - Dragging and dropping, to copy or move slides.